 The staff includes a director, twelve full-time teachers, and two part-time teachers.
 All teachers are licensed and experienced early childhood educators.
 The school is currently licensed through the State of New Mexico’s Children, Youth & Families Department Prevention & Intervention Division Child Care Services Bureau, License #106952, and complies with applicable state licensing regulations and requirements.
 The center is subject to inspection by state and city health, fire, licensing, and building agencies.

-The school is well recognized with its having passed the Department of Labor’s audit and the University of New Mexico’s Four-Star Evaluation program.
-During 2017 the school is pursuing a five-star national accreditation mark with the National Association for the Education of Young Children.
+In 2017 the school received a five-star national accreditation mark from the National Association for the Education of Young Children.
 This accreditation body operates on a national level to support programs providing the highest quality of education and child care to children in a center-based environment.
-The process includes an unannounced accreditation visit by the association, which is taking place this year, and the staff’s documenting over 800 quality indicators, including staff education, quality curriculum implementation, and community and parent involvement in the program.
+The process included an unannounced accreditation visit by the association, which took place in 2017, and the staff documented over 800 quality indicators, including staff education, quality curriculum implementation, and community and parent involvement in the program.